Bulbinella talbotii: Etymology

 The etymology (word origin) of B. tallbotiis genus name, Bulbinella, derives from the Greek βολβός, simply meaning 'bulb' (an underground plant storage structure).
 Both words Bulbine and Bulbinella translate to English as 'little bulb'.
 The specific epithet (second part of the scientific name), talbotii, is named in honour of Talbot, who assisted in collecting this plant for Moore's 1964 revision of the genus.
 The species is commonly known as the Gouland Down's onion and Talbot's onion.

 Distribution

 Bulbinella hookeri is endemic to the South Island of New Zealand.
 It is only known to be found in the Gouland Downs, which is north-west of Nelson.
 B. tallbotiis 2023 assessment in the New Zealand Threat Classification System was "Not Threatened".

 Habitat

 New Zealand's Bulbinella species prefer colder habitats and soils with high water content.
 B. tallbotii typically occurs in montane areas where the ground is boggy.
-It can also occur near bodies of water in open shrubland.
+The species can also occur near bodies of water in open shrublands.